 Do You Love Dark Sun?

 Dark Sun is a truly unique setting, one that comes in and out of popularity as the years go by.
 While it’s not one of the most popular settings for D&D, it does provide a unique chance for players to visit a world that’s not constrained by the game’s usual cosmology.
-Come discuss more at the LitRPG Forum gaming section.
+Come discuss Dark Sun RPG at LitRPG Forum.